Quantum Criticality Enabled by Intertwined Degrees of Freedom

-From the reduced $\beta$ functions (\ref{reduce4ms}), one can identify a critical line $\left(y^*_1, y^*_3,M^{\tau *}\right)=\left(a,\frac{\sqrt{\epsilon-4a^2}}{2},1\right)$ where $a$ is a constant, which separates the spin and orbital KS phase from the spin KS phase and corresponds to the critical point \textbf{X1} in Fig.\,\ref{fig:su4RGresultmain} with scaling dimension $\sqrt{2\epsilon}$.
+From the reduced beta functions (Eq.\,\ref{reduce4ms}), we identify a critical line $\left(y^*_1, y^*_3,M^{\tau *}\right)=\left(a,\frac{\sqrt{\epsilon-4a^2}}{2},1\right)$ where $a$ is a constant, which separates the spin and orbital KS phase from the spin KS phase and corresponds to the critical point \textbf{X1} in Fig.\,\ref{fig:su4RGresultmain} with scaling dimension $\sqrt{2\epsilon}$.
 By a parallel analysis, the transition between the spin and orbital KS phase and the orbital KS phase can also be established.